 The picturesque shores of Lake Ronkonkoma have captivated locals and visitors for centuries.
 In the early 1900s, it was a popular resort, thanks in no small part to William Vanderbilt, who built his own private road from Manhattan to Lake Ronkonkoma.

 The wealthy traveled the treacherous Motor Parkway on the weekends and recuperated at the lake – swimming, fishing and staying at one of the many inns that dotted the shore.

 But the history of Lake Ronkonkoma goes back much farther.
 Around the 1600s, it served as an official border to the territory of three indigenous tribes.
 Its original name, Raconkamuck, meant “boundary fishing place” in the Algonquin language.

 That much is known as fact.
 The legend, however, begins with a Princess, believed to be of the Setauket tribe … and that’s one of the few aspects to the story that people agree upon.
 From there, the tragic tale is recounted in dozens of ways.

 Some say her name was “Ronkonkoma,” others say it was “Tuscawanta.”
 Either way, she supposedly fell in love with a white settler, much to her father’s disapproval.
 He forbid her from seeing the man, but the two lovers continued to meet, according to some legends.
 Others say that she sent him notes that she floated across the mile-wide lake.

-Have you taken a swim in Lake Ronkonkoma and lived to tell the tale.
+Have you taken a swim in Lake Ronkonkoma and lived to tell the tale?
 Do you have any spooky circumstances you would like to share with everyone?
-We’d love to hear all of your memories of this infamous body of water in our comments section below.
+I’d love to hear all of your memories of this infamous body of water in our comments section below.